 The College is committed to ensuring equality of opportunity for all who learn and work here.
-We respect and value all protected characteristics including age, race, sex, gender, sexual orientation, disability, religion or belief, gender reassignment, marriage and civil partnership, pregnancy and maternity.
+We respect and value all protected characteristics including age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, gender, religion or and belief, sex and sexual orientation.
 We strive vigorously to remove conditions which place people at a disadvantage and we will actively combat intolerance.
 This policy is resourced, implemented and monitored on a planned basis.
 The College's Single Equality Policy is published on the College's Intranet site.